CPK Insurance

 Commercial Crime Insurance in Maine

 If you run a Maine business, commercial crime insurance in Maine is worth evaluating before a loss shows up in your books.
 Maine has 42,600 businesses, and 99.1% are small businesses, so a single employee theft, forged check, computer-fraud transfer, or embezzlement incident can hit hard when internal controls are lean.
-The state’s insurance market is competitive, with 260 active insurers and a premium index of 96, so you can compare options rather than settling for a one-size-fits-all policy.
+The state’s insurance market is competitive, with 260 active insurers and a premium index, so you can compare options rather than settling for a one-size-fits-all policy.
 That matters in Augusta, Portland, Bangor, Lewiston, and coastal communities where seasonal staffing, retail cash handling, and remote payment activity can create different crime exposures.
 This coverage is designed to address financial loss from criminal acts, not physical damage, and it can be tailored around employee theft coverage in Maine, forgery and alteration coverage in Maine, and funds transfer fraud coverage in Maine.
 If you want protection that fits Maine’s business mix and your own controls, the next step is to compare limits, deductibles, and endorsements against your actual exposure.

 What Commercial Crime Insurance Covers